Skye-XD/desktop-icons-ng/README.md

 This should work out of the box for <b><u>Debian, Fedora, SUSE, Arch, Manjaro and most other distributions</b></u>

 <p style="text-align: left;">
 For <b><u>Arch Linux</b></u>, (and if needed, <b><u>Manjaro</b></u>), it is available in AUR [here](https://aur.archlinux.org/packages/gnome-shell-extension-gtk4-desktop-icons-ng).
-A pre-built package is available in downloads.
+Prebuilt packages are also available on the [Releases page](https://gitlab.com/smedius/desktop-icons-ng/-/releases).
 Default install from extensions.gnome.org should also work.
 </p>
 <p style="text-align: left;">
 <b><u>Manjaro</b></u> Gnome desktop has this as a default installed desktop icons extension.
 A native maintained build is available in the Manjaro Repository that can be installed directly with pacman and other tools.
 [Download](https://software.manjaro.org/package/gnome-shell-extension-gtk4-desktop-icons-ng) from Manjaro Community Repository is available.
 Default install from extensions.gnome.org should also work as well.
-There is a pre-buil package in Downloads.
+Prebuilt packages are also available on the [Releases page](https://gitlab.com/smedius/desktop-icons-ng/-/releases).
 </p>

 For <b><u>Nix OS</b></u>, please see additional manual installation instructions in the section below.

-<b><u>Fedora</b></u> - a prebuilt rpm is in the Downloads subdir for system install.
+<b><u>Fedora</b></u> - prebuilt RPM packages are available on the [Releases page](https://gitlab.com/smedius/desktop-icons-ng/-/releases) for system install.
 Manual system and local installs with meson should work as well.
 The script make-rpm.sh in the scripts subdirectory will generate the spec and new rpm from source, edit script for VERSION or set it in the enviorenment.

-<b><u>Debian</b></u> - a prebuild deb packages are available in Downloads subdirectory for download and direct install.
+<b><u>Debian</b></u> - prebuilt DEB packages are available on the [Releases page](https://gitlab.com/smedius/desktop-icons-ng/-/releases) for direct install.
 This will install the extension in the sytem folders for all users.
 A manual local or system install from a git clone with meson is also possible.
 Install from extensions.gnome.org is probably the simplest way- this only does a local install for the user. make-deb.sh script in the scripts folder will generate a dpkg from current source, edit VERSION in script or set in enviornment.

 <b><u>Ubuntu</b></u> See Debian for prebuilt deb package, works for Ubuntu as well.
 Otherwise requires manual installation, see instructions, a system installation is preferred to render thumbnails properly.
 Direct download from gnome extensions is unlikely to work properly.